June 05, 2020

 Sources for outerwear fabric

-Here are some online sources for outerwear fabric that would be suitable for sewing the garments in the soon-to-be-released Rainhaven Collection.
+Here are some online sources for outerwear fabric that would be suitable for sewing the garments in the Rainhaven Collection.
 There is a wide range of options available, and many of these online suppliers ship internationally.
 Of course, this list is by no means exhaustive, so if you have recommendations, please feel free to share!

 Active Fabrics - Located in Germany, Active Fabrics has a good selection of waterproof laminates, softshell, and Cordura-brand fabrics.